Sunday, October 19, 2025

 All Saints’ Sunday Meal

-Next week1st Sunday Host, A-Coats; with Martha Barbarick as lead hostess.
+Next week1st Sunday Host A – Gill, with Martha Barbarick as lead hostess.

 Mission DonationsWe send monthly support to two missionary units in Albania, the Hoppe family and Hannah Valentine.
 We welcome and encourage you to contribute to their ongoing support.